STOMP-Based Event Notification System

 System Overview

-The STOMP-based event notification system allows Waldur to communicate changes to resources, orders, and user roles to the waldur-site-agent that runs on a remote cluster.
-This eliminates the need for constant polling and enables immediate reactions to events.
+The STOMP-based event notification system enables Waldur to communicate changes to resources, orders, user roles, and other events to external systems via message queues.
+This eliminates the need for constant polling and enables immediate reactions to events in distributed architectures.

 The key components include: